IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario5/index.md

 ## Solution Build

-This scenario can be implemented/developed using one of the below two ways.
-You can use online CP4I App Connect Designer to design the flow and export is as bar file to be deployed it on the integration server.
-Alternatively you can use traditional App Connect Enterprise (ACE) to design the flow and export the bar file to be deployed on the integratin server.
+This scenario can be implemented/developed using **one of the below two ways**.
+You can use online **CP4I App Connect Designer** to design the flow and optionally export is as bar file to be deployed it on the integration server.
+Alternatively you can use traditional **App Connect Enterprise (ACE) Client** to design the flow and export the bar file to be deployed on the integration server.

 You can refer to below instructions to **[Create Connection to shared Kafka cluster.](Kafka-Pre-lab/Kafka-Pre-Lab.md)** Steps to create Kafka connection and save credentials and certs for all Kafka labs.